 - 1. Follow the Student Code of Conduct and School Board Policies, - 2.
-Provide training for staff and parents in effective behavior practices, - 3.
+Provide training for staff and parents in effective behavior practices. - 3.
 Promote positive behavioral supports, - 4.
 Administer disciplinary measures with fairness and consistency, and - 5.
 Engage parents as partners in identifying and maintaining student behavior as an educational priority for all SCSD students.

 Below are definitions associated with disciplinary interventions.
 Some definitions have been created by the state, and disciplinary interventions pertaining to these definitions require reporting to the state through School Environmental Safety Incident Reporting (SESIR).
+All SESIR definitions apply to actions that occur while on school campus, on school-provided transportation, at a school or School Board sponsored function, or while at other School Board facilities.